RiccardoGiovarelli/stupidTris/README.md

 ## Development server

+Run `npm build` build the app container.

-Run `npm start` for a dev server.
+Run `npm start-cmd` start a dev server on Windows.
 Navigate to `http://localhost/`.

+Run `npm start-bash` start a dev server on Linux.
+Navigate to `http://localhost/`.

-Run `npm halt` to stop the dev server and remove the container.
+Run `npm clean` to stop the dev server and remove the container.

-Run `npm stop` to stop the dev server.

-Run `npm restart` to start the dev server when stoped.

 ## Authors